SpookyGuru/DevJam-1/Labs/Core/Lab 10 Pivotal - Apigee Edge Service Broker/README.md

 	You will use the access_token from the JSON

-3. Creating an Apigee Edge Service Broker binding for your app We will now add apigee-edge service to our PCF_ORG.
+5. Creating an Apigee Edge Service Broker binding for your app **You Do NOT need to do this step in a Shared PCF Space, such as during a DevJam** We will now add apigee-edge service to our PCF_ORG.
 	First lets make sure that apigee-edge tile has been enabled for this org
 	```